Break down the difference between law, legal studies and justice, and explore the career paths they can take you on.

 We asked students, deans and professors from our law, justice and legal studies courses to break down the different careers these courses prepare you for.

-To get the skills you need to be accredited to work as a lawyer in modern legal practice, RMIT offers the Bachelor of Laws, the Bachelor of Laws/Bachelor of Business (Information Systems) and the Bachelor of Laws/Bachelor of Business (Economics and Finance).
+To get the skills you need to be accredited to work as a lawyer in modern legal practice, RMIT offers the Bachelor of Laws and the Bachelor of Laws/Bachelor of Business.

 Professor Kathy Douglas, Dean of the Graduate School of Business and Law, is passionate about law reform and legal innovation, and says that the career options of a law graduate are extensive.